FrancisChagnon/Getting-and-Cleaning-Data/README.md

 The R code called run_analysis.R does the following:

 ###I. Merge training and test sets and prepare intermediate dataset
-1-Reading and preparing subject lists.
+1. Reading and preparing subject lists.
-2-Reading, preparing and labeling descriptive activity names to name the activities in the data set.-Labeling the data set with descriptive activity names.
+2. Reading, preparing and labeling descriptive activity names to name the activities in the data set.-Labeling the data set with descriptive activity names.
-3-Reading and preparing feature data on the mean and standard deviation for each measurement.
+3. Reading and preparing feature data on the mean and standard deviation for each measurement.
-4-put dataset together in the format of: subjects, activities (Y), features data (X).
+4. Put dataset together in the format of: subjects, activities (Y), features data (X).

 ###II.
 Using the intermediate dataset, create final aggregated dataset with average of each variable for each activity and each subject